jayantchoubey/1-Intro-to-HTML/README.md

   6) 6-paragraph.html --> is a basic code to understand how paragraph works.
   7) 7-image.html --> contains different ways to add an image in a web page.
   8) links.html --> contains ways to use links in HTML.
+  9) blogpage.html --> is a blogpage of coding ninjas with basic tags used like paragraphs and heading.
+  10) blogpage2.html --> added lists in the blogpage.
+  11) blogpage3.html --> added images to the blogpage.
+  12) blogpage4.html --> added links to text and images in the blogpage.